evolentDelight/Task-Tracker-CLI/README.md

 # Output: Task status updated successfully (ID: <ID>)
 ```

-## Unlink the Application
+## Delete/Unlink the Application

-1. Go into your folder with the files
+1. Go into your folder/directory with the main application files(The files downloaded from this repository)
-2. Open up a console, terminal, or Command Line Interface
+2. Open up a console, terminal, or Command Line Interface in that folder/directory with the main application files
-3. Type in `npm unlink -g` and Run it/"Press Enter"
+3. Type in `npm unlink -g` and Press Enter key
 4. The uninstallation is complete
+5. The Main application files can now be deleted
+   - If you have ran the program in a different folder/directory, you must go to that folder/directory and delete `programData.json` and `tasksData.json` files